 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Other Government Property Inspector or Investigator Job Titles
+Types of Government Property Inspector or Investigator Jobs

 - Neighborhood Conservation Officer

 Are There Job Opportunities for Government Property Inspectors and Investigators?

 In 2016, there was an estimated number of 288,300 jobs in the United States for Government Property Inspector or Investigator.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Government Property Inspector or Investigator by 2026.
 The BLS estimates 25,900 yearly job openings in this field.